hibbitts-design/docsify-this/docs/README.md

 ##### font-size
 Set a custom font size for your web pages with the optional **font-size** parameter, for example:
-https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=1.
+https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16px.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
-Please note the font size is set in [REM units](https://www.freecodecamp.org/news/what-is-rem-in-css/).

 ##### header-weight
 Set a custom header font weight (default is 400 - regular) for your web pages with the optional **header-weight** parameter, for example: